Frequently Asked Questions

 The Administrative Board is a fiduciary body that is required by law to invest the assets in the best interests of the plan’s members, closely monitor the performance of the plan’s assets, and decide if a change in asset mix or investment manager is warranted.

-The Administrative Board has engaged 1832 Asset Management, a subsidiary of Scotiabank and one of Canada's largest asset managers, with over $150 billion in assets under management.
-This partnership provides the plan with access to diversified investment opportunities as if the pension fund already has hundreds of millions of dollars.
+The Administrative Board has engaged 1832 Asset Management, a subsidiary of Scotiabank and one of Canada's largest asset managers.
+This engagement provides the plan with access to diversified investment opportunities as if the pension fund already has hundreds of millions of dollars.
 For example, 1832 Asset Management gives Medicus access to portfolio managers both external and internal to Scotiabank who each specialize in a certain asset class that generally can’t be accessed by individual investors or small pension plans.

-The plan’s asset mix is set by the Administrative Board with advice from investment professionals, based on the expected investment return required by the plan to pay pensions.
-The allowable asset classes and ranges approved by the Administrative Board for each asset class are documented in the Statement of Investment Policies and Procedures, known as the SIPP.
-The SIPP is compliant with the requirements of the Pension Benefits Act (Ontario) and the policies of the Ontario pension regulator, the Financial Services Regulatory Authority.
+The plan’s asset mix is set by the Administrative Board, with advice from investment professionals, and is based on the expected investment return required to meet the plan’s pension obligations.
+The allowable asset classes and their respective ranges are outlined in the Statement of Investment Policies and Procedures (SIPP).

-The plan is assumed to make a 5.8% annual return, net of investment management fees.
-This is the expected return needed to ensure the plan can pay the pensions in retirement for as long as each physician lives, based on the current economic environment and on current expectations of how long physicians live.
+The plan assumes an annual investment return of 5.8%, after investment fees.
+This is the expected return needed to help ensure the plan can pay pensions for as long as each physician lives, based on what we know today about the economy and life expectancy.

-The plan’s assumed investment return is determined by an independent third-party actuary hired by the Administrative Board and is based on the asset mix policy agreed to by the Administrative Board and documented in the Statement of Investment Policies and Procedures, known as the SIPP.
+This assumed return is set by the independent actuary hired by the Administrative Board and is based on the plan’s investment mix , which is described in the Statement of Investment Policies and Procedures (SIPP).

 Medicus, like other registered pension plans, can invest in various types of investments such as fixed income, Canadian and international equities, derivatives that help manage risk, and alternative investment classes.